 • Integral Care fields two MCOT teams.
 The first MCOT team, funded through DSHS and Travis County, is dispatched via Integral Care's Crisis Helpline.
 The second MCOT team or EMCOT, is funded through the City of Austin and Travis County.
 This team targets the first responder system, including police, sheriff, EMS, EMCOT clinical staff located at the 911 Call Center and Travis County jail central booking as key intercept points for direct referral.
-EMCOT also offers telehealth
+EMCOT also offers telehealth intervention in collaboration with law enforcement and EMS collaborators as appropriate.
+Integral Care's 911 Call Center team located at Combined Transportation and Emergency Communications Center (CTECC) is available 24/7 for mental health crisis calls.

-- intervention in collaboration with law enforcement and EMS collaborators as appropriate.
-Integral Care's 911 call center team located at Combined Transportation and Emergency Communications Center (CTECC) is available 24/7 for mental health crisis calls.
-The 911 EMCOT team is funded through the City of Austin and Travis County. - Integral Care's two MCOT teams are staffed 8am 10pm Monday through Friday and 10am to 8pm Saturday and Sunday with qualified mental health professionals (QMHP), peer professionals, medical providers and Licensed Professionals of the Healing Arts (LPHA).
+Integral Care's two MCOT teams are staffed 8am - 10pm Monday through Friday and 10am to 8pm Saturday and Sunday with qualified mental health professionals (QMHP), peer professionals, medical providers and Licensed Practitioners of the Healing Arts (LPHA).